What is the IELTS Test Format and Scoring System in India

 Writing - Test To Check Your English Writing Skills

 There is two writing task and both should be completed, the timing of task is 60 minutes.
-In your first task, you have to write at least 150 words, in this 1st task, you must describe some visual information (diagram, table, chart, graph).
+In your first task, you have to write at least 150 words, in this 1st task, you must describe some visual information (diagram, table, chart, graph) for How to Crack IELTS Exam.
 Try to spend 2 0 minutes on task 1.
 Aside from this, in task 2, test takers have to write 250 words, and they will be penalized for irrelevance if the response is off-topic.

 TASK 1: Keep the structure simple: introduction, content, and conclusion.
 The first task is a diagram-based task: you get a graph, or a flow pie chart, ora chart, or any such diagram and you have to elaborate on that in words.
 It's simply the transfer of information from a diagram into words.
 Avoid using personal pronouns as your opinion isn't asked.